FRC1257/parallel-wikiverse/docs/Strategy/2018 Strategy System.md

 To use the scouting app, you will need an Android tablet and a poor soul who is willing to scout.
 To send data from the app, you will either need Internet access or a Bluetooth connection to a device with Internet access.

 Using the scouting app:
 1. Open the latest version of the scouting app.
-You can find the .apk here: https://drive.google.com/open?id=1z5u0EEH1xg7zsRAD2hs8-02C9KJ4v9XR
+You can find the .apk [here.](https://drive.google.com/open?id=1z5u0EEH1xg7zsRAD2hs8-02C9KJ4v9XR)
 2. If the scouting app is being used at competition, specify which robot should be scouted by using the Scouting Assignment Button.
 This step is unnecessary for prescouting.
 3. Make sure scouts know how to use the app.
 Also, make sure scouts know what to include in Notes, because good notes are very important in fully understanding a robot's capabilities.
 On Team 1257, we hold a scouting training session towards the end of build season, and we also have head scouts teach people at competition if necessary.
 4. After an appropriate number of matches, send data from the app.
 Instructions for sending data are given below.